Press ESC to close

 Kuurna

-This romantic bistro is just five minutes up the road from the harbor and Presidential Palace, in the elegant Kruununhaka quarter.
+This romantic bistro in the elegant Kruununhaka quarter is five minutes up the road from the harbor and Presidential Palace.
 There are two and three-course menus, with an excellent wine list.
 The menu changes every three weeks according to season and there are also daily specials.
 Regulars come for the classic pepper steak or poached pike perch.
 Save room for the cheese assortment.
 All products are sourced from local small-scale producers, which chef/proprietor Laura Styyra curates with pride.

 Alexanderplats

-This chic gastropub is located along the charming, tree-lined promenade Eteläesplanadi, populated with designer shops and buzzing outdoor cafes, where people watching is mandatory.
-It’s the latest project of top chef Alexander Gullichsen, and whether you go for lunch or dinner, you will have a fine dining experience.
+This chic gastropub is located along the charming, tree-lined promenade Eteläesplanadi, populated with designer shops and buzzing outdoor cafes.
+It’s the latest project of top chef Alexander Gullichsen.
+Whether you go for lunch or dinner, you will have a fine dining experience.
 The fish of the day is well-worth trying, as is the game in season.
 Chateaubriand is a specialty, though vegetarians might choose the risotto, often mushroom or fresh green pea, a local delicacy.
 Save room for the pancakes with mixed berries and cream.

 Sekel

 Michelin chef Filip Langhoff has cooked in top restaurants across Europe over the past decades.
-In launching Sekel in 2022, which means Century, he and his wife Linda, the sommelier and designer, have set out to capture the food, wine, cocktails and ambience from the Helsinki food culture of the Fin de siècle to Roaring Twenties.
-After extensive research into culinary archives, recipes have been collected from exclusive hotel kitchens, with unexpected classics like Elk Rossini, Beetroot Wellington, Norwegian Cod, and a timeless roast chicken (coquelet).
+In 2022, he launched Sekel (Finnish for Century) with his wife Linda, the sommelier and designer.
+They aim to capture the food, drink, and ambience of Helsinki from the Fin de siècle to Roaring Twenties.
+After extensive research into culinary archives, recipes have been collected from exclusive hotel kitchens.
+The menu consists of unexpected classics like Elk Rossini, Beetroot Wellington, Norwegian Cod, and a timeless roast chicken (coquelet).
 Langhoff takes pride in using sustainable and organic produce with fish, meat and game from well-sourced suppliers.

 Elm

-This all-day eatery is situated in a beautifully renovated wooden villa from the 1860s, at the edge of Kaivopuisto Park near the Design District.
-It attracts a crowd of laidback locals who return for the freshest (and most sustainable) Mediterranean cuisine created by the culinary team, hailing from Portugal and Catalonia.
-A highlight of the restaurant is the charming terrace, and there are often unique art exhibitions and installations on the upper floors of the villa.
+This all-day eatery is situated in a beautifully renovated 1860s wooden villa at the edge of Kaivopuisto Park.
+The villa’s charming terrace is a highlight, and there are often unique art exhibitions and installations on the upper floors.
+It attracts a crowd of laidback locals who return for fresh, sustainable Portuguese and Catalonian cuisine.
 The proprietors also run the popular Nolla and Nolita establishments.

 Ateneum Bistro

-This charming “café-teria” is an oasis for museumgoers wanting to lunch or have coffee and cake before or after visiting the exhibitions.
-There is a salad and soup bar, as well as a variety of sandwiches and quiche and delightful desserts on offer.
+This charming “café-teria” is an oasis for museumgoers wanting to lunch or have coffee before or after visiting the exhibitions.
+There is a salad and soup bar, as well as a variety of sandwiches, quiche, and delightful desserts.
 Reasonable prices are a bonus.

 Cover Photo: Finnish National Gallery / Aleks Talve